 Recommendations are one of the best ways to improve your digital profile and give a great first impression.
-After all, just as customers can be influenced to make a purchasing decision after reading reviews, a potential employer can be persuaded to interview you, give a raise, or hire you based on a
+After all, just as customers can be influenced to make a purchasing decision after reading reviews, a potential employer can be persuaded to interview you, give a raise, or hire you based on a recommendation.

-the best ways to confirm that what your profile says about you is true.
+A recommendation is one of the best ways to confirm that what your profile says about you is true.
 When well written, recommendations reinforce your claims.
 This makes you more trustworthy and can help create a deeper connection between you and your online network.

 There’s just one problem, figuring out how to ask for LinkedIn recommendations.